GLOBAL MARKETS-World stocks rally as Treasury yields tumble

 The Australian dollar AUD=D3 hovered near three-week highs at $0.7716 after posting its biggest one-day percentage gain since Feb.
 19 on Wednesday.
 Its New Zealand peer NZD=D3 was upbeat at $0.7147, a level not seen since March 23.

 Gold jumped to its highest in more than a month as Treasury yields retreated.
-Spot gold prices XAU= rose 1.83% to $1,767.79 an ounce.
+U.S. gold futures GCv1 settled 1.8% higher at $1,766.80 an ounce.

 Oil prices held near a one-month high following the strong U.S. economic data and higher demand forecasts from the International Energy Agency (IEA).